mikepea/go-jira-ui/README.md

 * Supply your own JQL queries to view
 * Label view of a given query, to see categorisations easily
+* Sorting of queries; supply your own custom sorts
 * View tickets from the query
 * Edit/Comment on tickets from both list and detail view
 * Drill into sub/blocker/related/mentioned tickets in details view